oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 (A) The resource server (acting as a client) in trust domain A requests protected resource metadata from the resource server in trust domain B as described in {{RFC9728}}.
 It uses the resource metadata to discover information about the authorization server for trust domain B. This step MAY be skipped if discovery is not needed and other means of discovery MAY be used.
 The protected resource in trust domain B returns its metadata along with the authorization server information in trust domain A.

-(B) Once the resource server (acting as a client) in trust domain A identified the authorization server for trust domain B, it requests a JWT authorization grant for the authorization server in trust domain B from the authorization server in trust domain A (it's own authroization server).
+(B) Once the resource server (acting as a client) in trust domain A identified the authorization server for trust domain B, it requests a JWT authorization grant for the authorization server in trust domain B from the authorization server in trust domain A (it's own authorization server).
 This happens via the token exchange protocol (See [Token Exchange](#token-exchange)).

 (C) If successful, the authorization server in trust domain A returns a JWT authorization grant to the resource server (acting as client) in trust domain A.

-(D) The resource server (acting as client) in trust domain A presents the JWT authorization grant to the authroization server in trust domain B.
+(D) The resource server (acting as client) in trust domain A presents the JWT authorization grant to the authorization server in trust domain B.

-(E) The authroization server in trust domain B uses claims from the JWT authorization grant to identify the user and establish additional authorization context.
-If access is granted, the authroization server in trust domain B returns an access token.
+(E) The authorization server in trust domain B uses claims from the JWT authorization grant to identify the user and establish additional authorization context.
+If access is granted, the authorization server in trust domain B returns an access token.

-(F) The resource server (acting as a client) in trust domain A uses the access token to access the protected resource in trust Domain B.
+(F) The resource server (acting as a client) in trust domain A uses the access token to access the protected resource in trust domain B.

 ## Authorization server acting as client